Making the Most of Mentoring

-Join this virtual presentation and panel discussion to learn about four types of mentoring relationships and talk to two “real life” mentor/mentee pairs.
+Watch the recorded presentation to learn about four types of mentoring relationships and hear from two “real life” mentor/mentee pairs.
 You’ll walk away with solid examples of how to create a great mentoring experience, whether you’re the mentor or the mentee.

-- Tips to strengthen a mentor/mentee relationship, whether you’re the mentor or the mentee
+- Get tips to strengthen a mentor/mentee relationship, whether you’re the mentor or the mentee

-Facilitators and panelists include our moderator, Helen Sernett, along with our mentor/mentee panelists, Mary Bristow & Teresa Everett and B. Michelle Johnson & Javier Womeldorff.
+Facilitators and panelists included our moderator, Helen Sernett, along with our mentor/mentee panelists, Mary Bristow & Teresa Everett and B. Michelle Johnson & Javier Womeldorff.

 Whether you’re new to the profession and seeking mentorship, an aspiring mentor or are currently in a mentor/mentee paring, you will learn something new to boost your career or help an aspiring fundraiser.

 Helen Kathryn Sernett serves as the Senior Philanthropy Officer at Landesa, a global organization based in Seattle.
 She has been a member of AFP since 2001 and has served multiple times as a Board of Directors member of her local chapter.

 Throughout her career, Helen has been involved with over $35 million in donations.
 Working primarily in individual giving, Sernett has a broad range of fundraising experience, from intimate dinners to gala affairs, from $10 donations to million-dollar commitments, and from memorial gifts to estate bequests.

 Along the way, much of her success has been owed to the generosity of her mentors—formal and inform—and the insights she’s picked up from her mentees along the way.